J. Lee Addison, Jr.

 04 Sep

-The New Millennium has affected nearly every aspect of a universally better life, for all.
+Discoveries made within the last 60 years have affected nearly every aspect of a universally better life, for all.
 From commerce to use of technology, complexity was supposed to be reduced with the invention of advanced computing and the continued shrinking of the microchip.
-However, the advancements of the 21st Century may have fallen short of “flying cars” and robots as house servants.
-These shortcomings are easily overshadowed when we look back at the effects that The 21st Century has had on aging.
+The advancements of the 21st Century may have fallen short of “flying cars” and robots as house servants.
+However, these shortcomings are easily overshadowed when we look back at the effects that The 21st Century has had on aging.
 Aging, or a better question “what is aging”, is best reflected in the lives of “The New Millennials”.
-This age group made up of 60-years old and older, now dominate and define this century.
+This age group made up of 60-years old and older, now dominates and defines this century.
 Of all the inventions that will reflect and register in the history books to come, no other will be more astounding than how we have managed to not only live longer, but to become more productive, prominent and prosperous, at or after the age of 60?
-60 is the New 40.

 Artificial Intelligence defines the new phenomena this way; The saying "60 is the new 40" reflects a societal shift where people in their 60's are often more active, healthy, and engaged than previous generations were at that age.
 This notion is fueled by increased life expectancy and a greater focus on healthy lifestyles and personal well-being, making 60-year-olds feel and act more like people in their 40s”.